resoluteworks/invirt/docs/docs/framework/configuration.md

 ---
-sidebar_position: 1
+sidebar_position: 0
 ---

 # Configuration

+As we've seen in the [Quickstart](/docs/overview/quickstart) example, a simple call to `Invirt()` wires the framework with its default configuration.
+However, you can customise the behaviour of the framework by passing an `InvirtConfig` object to this initialisation call.

-The Invirt configuration object is a simple data class that allows you to customise the behaviour of the framework.
+The Invirt configuration object controls how the framework behaves in different environments, and allows you to customise the Pebble template engine used by Invirt.

-It is passed to the `Invirt` filter when wiring the application.
+Below is the configuration object with its default values.
+There are a set of sensible defaults which you can override as needed.

 ```kotlin
 data class InvirtConfig(